janko/flickrie/README.md

 # }
 ```

-It's not nearly as pretty, but at least you can get to the data
+It's not nearly as pretty, but at least you can get to the data.

 ## Issues

 Please, feel free to post any issues that you're having, I will try to
 help you in any way I can.

+## Cedits

+Special thanks to @mislav, my brother, he helped me a lot with the
+basis.

 ## Currently covered API methods